oizumi-lab/PhiToolbox/Readme.md

 ### Search for complexes
 The codes for searching for complexes (See Balduzzi & Tononi, 2008, PLoS Comp.
 Biol. for example) are provided.
 Two types of algorithm are provided, namely, an exhaustive search and Hierarchical Partitioning for Complex search (HPC) [5].
 Please look at “demo_Complex_Gauss.m” and “demo_Complex_dis.m” to see how to use the core functions for complex search.
 Please also look at “demos_HPC” folder containing codes for reproducing the simulations in Kitazono et al., 2020 [5] in which we propose HPC.

 You can freely use this toolbox at your own risk.
 Please cite this toolbox (URL) and the papers listed below when the toolbox is used for your publication.
 Comments, bug reports, and proposed improvements are always welcome.

+### Misc.
 This toolbox uses
-“colorcet.m” written by Peter Kovesi, which provides perceptually uniform color maps.
-See the link below for more details. https://peterkovesi.com/projects/colourmaps/
+- “colorcet.m” written by Peter Kovesi, which provides perceptually uniform color maps.
+See the link below for more details.
+https://peterkovesi.com/projects/colourmaps/

-“minFunc” written by Mark Schmidt, which is needed for solving unconstrained optimization.
-See the link below for more details. http://www.cs.ubc.ca/~schmidtm/Software/minFunc.html
+- “minFunc” written by Mark Schmidt, which is needed for solving unconstrained optimization.
+See the link below for more details.
+http://www.cs.ubc.ca/~schmidtm/Software/minFunc.html

+## Trouble shooting
-- In the case minFunc does not work due to a problem in mex files, please compile minFunc files by executing mexAll.m in PhiToolbox/tools/minFunc_2012 or please set Options.useMex = 0 in phi_G_Gauss-LBFGS.m, phi_star_dis.m and phi_star_Gauss.m.
+- *Invalid MEX File Errors*.
+In the case you get "Invalid MEX-file" error messages related to minFunc, please compile minFunc files by executing mexAll.m in PhiToolbox/tools/minFunc_2012 or please set Options.useMex = 0 in phi_G_Gauss-LBFGS.m, phi_star_dis.m and phi_star_Gauss.m.

-## Acknowledgement
+## Acknowledgment
-We thank Shohei Hidaka for providing the codes for Queyranne’s algorithm.
+We thank Shohei Hidaka (JAIST) for providing the codes for Queyranne’s algorithm.

 ## References